Collective Worship

 The Prayer and Liturgy Directory: To Love You More Dearly is a national guide that supports schools in helping children grow in their relationship with God.
 It encourages meaningful prayer and worship, offering practical ways for young people to encounter Jesus and deepen their faith through reflection, celebration, and community.

-The Diocese of Nottingham Planning and Celebrating Prayer & Liturgy with Young People, help schools and parishes create meaningful prayer experiences.
+The Diocese of Nottingham Planning and Celebrating Prayer & Liturgy with Young People, helps schools and parishes create meaningful prayer experiences.
 It offers practical support tailored to our local context and complements the national Prayer & Liturgy Directory, helping children grow in faith through engaging worship.

 Word of the Week